 For each media type, or for combinations of media types, you can specify the attribute columns that are displayed in the Results list.
-In most cases, you will probably only want to display a few main attributes in the Results list and use the Attribute Inspector to view the complete list of attribute values for the files.

 1. Select the media type (or combination of media types) that you want to make settings for.